Shaheen Holloway to coach Seton Hall after historic Saint Peter’s run

 “Local kids are going to want to play for him,” Ty Shine, who backed up Holloway as a Pirates guard for two seasons, told the Asbury Park Press.
 “He still has that legendary New York City/New Jersey name.
 I think the recruiting part is going to be pretty easy for him — being from the area is going to be one of his advantages.”

-Seton Hall’s president described the new coach’s arrival as sparking “a day of joy and celebration” for his school.
+Seton Hall’s president described Holloway’s arrival as sparking “a day of joy and celebration” for his school.

-“Coach Holloway is a dynamic leader and a proud alumnus of our great University with great affinity for our community,” stated President Joseph E. Nyre.
+“Coach Holloway is a dynamic leader and a proud alumnus of our great University with great affinity for our community,” President Joseph E. Nyre said in a statement.
 “He is the perfect choice to lead Seton Hall men’s basketball and maintain the program’s position as a national power.”